SushantRavva/Single-image-Super-Resolution-using-SR-Flow-model/README.md

 scale factor was limited to ×2 SR task.
 Recently, SRFlow applied a similar approach for ×4 and ×8 SR tasks and successfully generated diverse SR results.

-# Wgat is SR-Flow and how does it work?
+# What is SR-Flow and how does it work?
 SRFlow: a normalizing flow based super-resolution method capable of learning the conditional distribution of the output given the low-resolution input.
 Our model is trained in a principled manner using a single loss, namely the negative log-likelihood.